Emma Goldman: England, Canada, and France

 Goldman found it difficult to acclimate to the German leftist community in Berlin.
 Communists despised her outspokenness about Soviet repression; liberals derided her radicalism.
 While Berkman remained in Berlin helping Russian exiles, Goldman moved to London in September 1924.
 Upon her arrival, the novelist Rebecca West arranged a reception dinner for her, attended by philosopher Bertrand Russell, novelist H. G. Wells, and more than 200 other guests.
 When she spoke of her dissatisfaction with the Soviet government, the audience was shocked.
 Some left the gathering; others berated her for prematurely criticizing the Communist experiment.
 Later, in a letter, Russell declined to support her efforts at systemic change in the Soviet Union and ridiculed her anarchist idealism.

-In 1925, the spectre of deportation loomed again, but James Colton, a Scottish anarchist Goldman had first met In Glasgow whilst on a speaking tour in 1895, had offered to marry her and provide British citizenship.
+In 1925, the spectre of deportation loomed again, but James Colton, a Scottish anarchist Goldman had first met in Glasgow whilst on a speaking tour in 1895, had offered to marry her and provide British citizenship.
 Although they were only distant acquaintances, she accepted and they were married on June 27, 1925, Goldman's 58th birthday.
-Her new status gave her peace of mind, and allowed her to travel to France and Canada.
+Her new status gave her peace of mind and allowed her to travel to France and Canada.
 The pair sporadically exchanged correspondence until Colton's death in 1936.
 Life in London was stressful for Goldman; she wrote to Berkman: "I am awfully tired and so lonely and heartsick.
 It is a dreadful feeling to come back here from lectures and find not a kindred soul, no one who cares whether one is dead or alive."
 She worked on analytical studies of drama, expanding on the work she had published in 1914.
 But the audiences were "awful," and she never finished her second book on the subject.

 Goldman traveled to Canada in 1927, just in time to receive news of the impending executions of Italian anarchists Nicola Sacco and Bartolomeo Vanzetti in Boston.
-Angered by the many irregularities of the case, she saw it as another travesty of justice in the US.
+Angered by the many irregularities of the case, she saw it as another travesty of justice in the United States.
 She longed to join the mass demonstrations in Boston; memories of the Haymarket affair overwhelmed her, compounded by her isolation.
 "Then," she wrote, "I had my life before me to take up the cause for those killed.
 Now I have nothing."